ivober03/GYM-System-Manager/README.md

 I would like to acknowledge the following resources that contributed to the development of this web application:

   - BoostrapMade: The "NiceAdmin" template from BootstrapMade served as the basis for the web application's user interface.
-Its responsive design and features greatly              facilitated the development process.
+Its responsive design and features greatly              facilitated the frontend development process.

   - Pikaday: The Pikaday library provided the date picker functionality used in the web application, allowing users to easily select dates.